mearafGitHub/TftC-Master-App-Frontend/README.md

 If you want to work locally using your own IDE, you can clone this repo and push changes;
-Follow these steps:
+The only requirement is having Node.js & npm installed (LTS versions recommended), then Follow these steps:

 ```sh